Wells Fargo reports most banking services have been restored

 Advertisement

-and while contact center systems are restored, some customers may experience longer than usual delays contacting Wells Fargo's Phone Bank.
+And while contact center systems are restored, some customers may experience longer than usual delays contacting Wells Fargo's Phone Bank.

 CLICK HERE TO GET THE FOX BUSINESS APP

-Wells Fargo saids it apologized for the inconvenience caused by these system issues and that any Wells Fargo fees incurred as a result of these issues will be reversed.
+Wells Fargo said it apologized for the inconvenience caused by these system issues and that any Wells Fargo fees incurred as a result of these issues will be reversed.

-KULR-TV in Montana was reporting that a bank employee said the outage was a result of a fire at a server farm located in Shoreview, Minnesota.
+KULR-TV in Montana had reported that a bank employee said the outage was a result of a fire at a server farm located in Shoreview, Minnesota.
 As a result of the fire the servers had to be shut down, the bank employee reportedly said.